 So, CR = (20/200) x 100 = 10% or 0.10

 Total cost to the advertiser = $200

-meaning that the company gets an earning of US $10 for every 1000 ad impressions.
+As a publisher, you get an effective earning of $10 for every 1000 ad impressions.

 Why should you calculate eCPM?

 eCPM is a great metric to help publishers calculate and optimize their ad campaigns as it allows publishers to compare ad revenues across various platforms directly.

 For example, if you see that a video ad on your website received 500 impressions and earned you $5, while a banner ad received 800 impressions and earned $3.
 You cannot evaluate the performance of both ads directly, but if you find the eCPM quickly, you will know that the video ad had an eCPM of $10 while the banner ad had an eCPM of $3.75.
 Yo can directly conclude that the video ad is making you more money.

 How to Calculate eCPC (Effective Cost Per Click)?